Integrated Data Models

 Enabling AI-Ready Data on the Anaerobic Microbial Phenotyping Platform

-Gaps in the quality, consistency, and framework of standardized metadata present major challenges for supporting the development of biotechnology.
-These gaps need to be resolved to maximize scientific discovery possible on the Environmental Molecular Sciences Laboratory's (EMSL's) new Anaerobic Microbial Phenotyping Platform (AMP2), an automated phenotyping platform for anaerobic microbiology research.
+The quality, consistency, and framework of standardized metadata are critical for supporting the development of biotechnology.
+Extending the existing metadata framework at the Environmental Molecular Sciences Laboratory (EMSL) to support the new Anaerobic Microbial Phenotyping Platform (AMP2) was recognized as imperative at EMSL’s AMP2 Science Workshop.
+This extension would maximize the scientific discovery possible with this automated phenotyping platform for anaerobic microbiology research.

 By participating in this campaign, you will: